 17. Excessive Chargebacks.
 Excessive Chargebacks are a breach of this Agreement and cause for immediate termination of the Services, as well as additional excess Chargeback fees that might be imposed by our sponsor banks and card or payment network.
 “Excessive Chargebacks” means chargebacks during any monthly period and for any one of your terminal identification numbers or merchant identification numbers, including: (a) Chargebacks and/or retrieval requests in excess of 1% of the average monthly dollar amount of transactions; (b) ACH unauthorized returns in excess of 0.5% or returns in excess of 3% of the average monthly dollar amount of transactions; or (c) processing an average transaction above the processing limits or amount approved by us.
 You authorize us, upon the occurrence of Excessive Chargebacks, to take additional actions we may deem necessary, including, but not limited to, suspension of Services or creation or maintenance of a Reserve Account in accordance with this Agreement.
 You acknowledge and agree that Intuit may be required to report your name to law enforcement and any other third party including but not limited to the card or payment networks, such as for inclusion into VISA Terminated Merchant File, MasterCard MATCH, or any other prohibited merchant list in the event of fraud, counterfeit, unauthorized transactions, highly suspect activity, Chargebacks, Excessive Chargebacks, or if we terminate your access to Services.
 You agree to such reporting and waive any claims against Intuit as a result of such reporting.

-18. Risk Monitoring; Unusual Transactions.
-If we believe, in our sole discretion, there is unusual activity on your Merchant Account, we may temporality suspend your access to Services, move your Settlement Funds into a Reserve Account.
-And/or terminate services.
+18. Unusual Activity; Holds; Risk Reviews.
+If we believe there is unusual activity on your Merchant Account, we may, in our sole discretion, temporarily suspend your access to Services, move your Settlement Funds into a Reserve Account, place holds on your Settlement Funds that delay or suspend disbursement, and/or terminate Services.
 Unusual activity includes, but is not limited to: (a) changes in your average transaction amount or processing pattern; (b) monthly percentage of different transaction types; or (c) Excessive Chargebacks.
-You agree that your activity will remain consistent with approved processing limits.
-Intuit may require additional documentation if you exceed your approved processing limits and you agree to promptly provide such documentation upon request.
-You agree that Intuit may, in its sole discretion, elect not to process transactions over your approved aggregate processing volume or per-transactions limits, and/or to suspend or terminate your Merchant Account in the event of over-limit transactions or Excessive Chargebacks.
-You further agree that Intuit may, in its sole discretion, suspend the disbursement of Settlement Funds to you.
-Intuit reserves the right, in its sole discretion, to review and either clear or cancel the transaction.
-If a transaction is cleared, Intuit will provide notice to you.
-Otherwise, Intuit will cancel the transaction and Settlement Funds may be returned.
-Intuit will have no liability for any losses, either direct or indirect, which you may attribute to any suspension of fund disbursement.
-If we suspend a batch transaction, you acknowledge that the customer's product or service must be delivered just as if you have been paid.
-Further, if a batch or a transaction is suspended, you acknowledge that fees associated with the transactions will be charged.
+We may, in our sole discretion, place holds on your transactions or Merchant Account to otherwise protect against potential risk or fraud.
+Reasons for holds are proprietary to Intuit and may be based on multiple factors, including, but not limited to: (i) no or limited payments processing history with Intuit; (ii) past performance or standing of your Merchant Account, including return or dispute rates; or (iii) sales of higher risk goods or services.
+You understand and agree that our evaluation of risk may result in your ineligibility for certain Services, such as those enabling faster funding than standard deposit timing.
+We will notify you in the event that you do not qualify for these Services and/or if you later become eligible.
+Intuit also reserves the right, in its sole discretion, to review and either clear or cancel each transaction.
+If a transaction is cleared after review, we will provide notice to you.
+Otherwise, we will cancel the transaction and Settlement Funds may be returned.
+Intuit will have no liability for any losses, either direct or indirect, which you may attribute to any hold, review, or other delay or suspension of funds disbursement.
+If we hold or review a transaction, you acknowledge that your customer’s product or service must be delivered just as if you have been paid.
+Further, if a transaction is subject to a hold or review, you acknowledge that fees associated with the transaction will be charged.

 19. Acceptable Use Policy; Other Intuit Policies.
 The Acceptable Use Policy and any updates thereto apply to your use of the Services.
 The Acceptable Use Policy restricts use of the Services in connection with certain types of prohibited merchants, activities and business types, and transactions.
 If you are engaged in any of the prohibited merchant categories, activities and business types, or transactions described in our Acceptable Use Policy, you are not eligible (or may become ineligible) to use the Services.
 From time to time, Intuit may publish additional guidelines, policies, and rules (collectively “Intuit Policies”) governing your use of the Services.
 To the extent Intuit Policies apply to you, you agree to use the Services in a manner consistent with such policies and to provide any information we deem necessary to verify your compliance with such Intuit Policies.